CodeyBloom/blocksmith/README.md

 1. Prefer @dataclasses wherever possible.
 2. Type hints everywhere.
 3. Prefer immutable data structures.
 4. Practice code soundness (unintended states should not be representable).
+This is the most difficult for me to grok but I'm trying to work on it.

 In addition to code style, I will probably take the chance to practice writing more robust python than I'm usually required to (testing, error handling, etc.).